mmomtchev/nobind/README.md

 Everything is fully automatic.
 Raising a C++ exception will reject the `Promise`.

+Enabling async mode will allow the JS user to potentially call the C++ method while a previous invocation is still running.
+If the C++ method is not fully reentrant, a wrapper with a lock mechanism should be implemented.

 ### Custom type converters

 Custom type converters can be declared as follows: